 Since Trend Glass converted to the fully electric version, the process has also been more stable and employees have been working in a healthier environment, thanks to the absence of oil.

 The machines also have a lot fewer components, which means that Trend Glass deploys service much less frequently – which in turn simplifies spare part management.
-“And if service is necessary, most of it is now performed remotely or by employees on-site who are using visual aid systems,” said Green, referring to Waltec’s modular data management system WTRACK.
+“And if service is necessary, most of it is now performed remotely or by employees on-site who are using visual aid systems,”, referring to Waltec’s modular data management system WTRACK.